October 15-16 • HYATT Regency Toronto

 Vice President of SME ProgramsBio

 As the Vice President of SME Programs, Louie is responsible for developing and implementing initiatives of the Ontario Chamber of Commerce that are designed to strengthen the business climate of Ontario and support our members by providing them with access to resources.
 In recent years, he has led the development of the Discoverability portal which helps dispel myths and supports the hiring of persons with disabilities.
 During his career with the Government of Ontario, Louie held a number of senior management positions in policy, planning and direct operations with several Ministries including the Ministry of the Solicitor General and Correctional Services, the Ministry of Tourism and Recreation and the Ministry of Health Promotion.

 In his leisure time, Louie can be found supporting youth development through his efforts as a soccer coach in his local community, an activity he has been involved with for the past 25 years.

-Senior Manager, Youth Strategy and Innovation, RBC’s Future Launch InitiativeBio
+Manager, Youth Social Impact, RBC’s Future Launch InitiativeBio

-Cindy Chao is a Senior Manager of Youth Strategy and Innovation for RBC’s Future Launch initiative and has over a decade of experience in professional services and Corporate Citizenship strategies.
-She has national responsibility for executing two programmatic areas under, RBC Future Launch, a $500MM investment to ensure that young Canadians are ready for the future of work.
-Specifically, she is responsible for development and execution of the strategy to increase access for young people to practical work experience as well as mental well-being supports and services.
+Emily Wright is the Manager of Youth Social Impact for RBC’s Future Launch initiative.
+She has national responsibility for executing two programmatic areas under, RBC Future Launch, a $500MM investment to ensure that young Canadians are future-ready.
+Speci cally, she is responsible for donations under two RBC Future Launch strategy areas that work to increase access for young people to practical work experience as well as mental well-being supports and services.